Penetration Depth Calculator

 • Vapor cavity (keyhole) forms in weld pool

-• Risk: Porosity from keyhole collapse - use trailing gas
+• Risk: Porosity from keyhole collapse - verify shielding and cross-sections

 Focus Position Checks

-Focus position critically affects power density and penetration.
+Focus position strongly influences power density and penetration.
 The reference curve shows:

 • Below Surface (-0.5 to -2mm): Common starting range for many applications

-• Above Surface (+1 to +5mm): Defocused beam, poor penetration
+• Above Surface (+1 to +5mm): Defocused beam and reduced penetration tendency in this model

 Beam Quality (M²) Impact